Imperfect People

 He is saying, “BE STILL Don’t you have any faith?
 I am in COMPLETE control here.
 This event is no surprise to me.
 The storm will pass, you are in good hands”

 The storms are not fun.
 But they are inevitable.
-They come and they go, some are strong and terrifying and some are light.
+They come and they go, some are strong and terrifying.

 Storms get in the way of “our plans” and are usually very unwelcome.